Doi90/GitCourseStory/README.md

 Vessel:Gestar

-Challenge: She doubts the treasure may be from an ancient mysterious culture that has been thought to have disappeared five hundrend years ago.
+Challenge: She doubts the treasure may be from an ancient mysterious culture that has been thought to have disappeared five hundrend years ago (Maya).

 Treasure:Pearl, necklace